Kazakhstan and the United Nations: Afghanistan

 As UNSC member and during its rotation as council president, Kazakhstan maintains focus on Afghanistan, and has circulated concept notes that outline areas requiring intervention to achieve stability and security in Afghanistan.
 As UNSC president, Kazakhstan led in January 2018 the first delegation of ambassadors to Afghanistan since 2010.
-The high level delegation consisted of all 15 UNSC members, including 11 permanent representatives.
+The high level delegation consisted of all fifteen UNSC members, including eleven permanent representatives.

-Counter-Terrorism
+Counter-terrorism

 Kazakhstan recognizes the United Nations' role in the fight against international terrorism.
 Kazakhstan has called on UN member states that had not done so to adopt the United Nations' 13 International Conventions on Terrorism.

 Kazakhstan is the first Central Asian country to serve on the UN Security Council.
 Kazakhstan's Foreign Minister Kairat Abdrakhmanov and Permanent Representative Kairat Umarov convened on the sidelines of the 73rd General Assembly a High Level Event for member nations to sign a Code of Conduct in a pledge to implement the United Nations Global Counter-Terrorism Strategy (GCTS) and other legally binding instruments.

-Environment & Climate
+Environment and climate

 Kazakhstan signed the United Nations Framework Convention on Climate Change in 1992.
 Kazakhstan has always been an active proponent for combating climate change.
 In 2015, the country launched a Project on Supporting Kazakhstan's transition towards Green Economy model, funded by the European Union and implemented by the United Nations Development Programme (UNDP).
 The project aims to boost Kazakhstan's long-term environmental sustainability contributing to inclusive economic development.

-Global Peace & Peacekeeping
+Global peace and peacekeeping

-Kazakhstan has stated in official letter to the Secretary General and Security Council that sustainable global peace will not be possible without comprehensive peace and security in Africa.
+Kazakhstan has stated in official letter to the secretary general and Security Council that sustainable global peace will not be possible without comprehensive peace and security in Africa.

 Kazakhstan is also actively involved in the UN's peacekeeping missions in the Middle East.
 The country plans to deploy by the end of October 2018 120 servicemen to the UN Interim Force in Lebanon together with Indian peacekeepers.

-Human Rights & Political & Civil Rights
+Human rights; political and civil rights

 Kazakhstan is one of 47 members of the UN Human Rights Council.
 Kazakhstan is party to the International Covenant on Civil and Political Rights which gave legal status to the Declaration of Human Rights.
 In 2020 Kazakhstan signed the international protocol on abolition of death penalty to formally renounce the punishment.
 Amnesty International called it an "important step".

-Building Trust
+Building trust

-President Nazarbayev chaired the Security Council in January 2018 and identified Joint Comprehensive Plan of Action (JCPOA) as a model for rebuilding trust among members.
+President Nazarbayev chaired the Security Council in January 2018 and identified the Joint Comprehensive Plan of Action (JCPOA) as a model for rebuilding trust among members.

-Nuclear Disarmament & Nonproliferation
+Nuclear disarmament and nonproliferation

 The cornerstone of Kazakhstan's foreign policy and top policy priority at the United Nations is to rid the world of nuclear weapons and their testing.
 Soon after national independence and UN membership, President Nazarbayev declared intentions to decommission more than 1400 inherited nuclear weapons from the former Soviet Union.
 While serving as Security Council president in January 2018, Kazakh Ambassador Umarov prioritized a high-level briefing on nonproliferation and confidence building measures.